 The investment seeks total return, consisting of current income exempt from federal income tax and California individual income tax and of capital appreciation, consistent with moderate fluctuation of principal.
-The fund normally invests at least 80% of net assets in municipal bonds that pay interest exempt from federal income tax (including the federal alternative minimum tax) and California individual income tax.
+The fund normally invests at least 80% of its net assets (including the amount of any borrowings for investment purposes) in municipal bonds that pay interest exempt from U.S. federal income tax (including the federal alternative minimum tax) and California individual income tax.
 It primarily invests in municipal securities that are rated investment grade.
-The fund may invest up to 20% of net assets in securities that pay interest subject to taxation and may invest in bonds of any maturity.
-It is non-diversified.
+The fund is non-diversified.

 Columbia California Tax-Exempt Fund has an expense ratio of 0.53 percent.